Top 5 Doors For The Can-Am Maverick, Can-Am Commander, And Can-Am Defender

 Like with the Defender, SuperATV and the UTV firm Pro Armor also make decent doors for the Can-Am Commander.
 For the money, the Can-Am Commander doors by Dirt Specialties are the way to go.
 Take care, however, if you buy your parts from places like Ebay or Amazon, as cheaper knock-off Dirt Specialties doors exist which don’t fit correctly and come without the appropriate mounting hardware.

 If you have the means, DragonFire doors for the Can-Am Commander are as good as they come!
 Although they’re a bit pricey, the cost is more than justifiable for what you get.
 DragonFire doors are extremely quiet, with lockable Slam-Shut 2-Stage latches and composite Delrin sleeve sticker pins for increased aerodynamics and noise reductions on both the track and trail.
-You can get colored door skins and graphics for DragonFire doors to match your stock color scheme, and since every product by DragonFire is designed and manufactured in the United States, you can rest assured that you won’t be getting an inferior product made with the help of slave labor from a place like China!
+You can get colored door skins and graphics to match your stock color scheme too, and since every product by DragonFire is designed and manufactured in the United States, you can rest assured that you won’t be getting an inferior product made with the help of slave labor from a place like China!

 Both Dirt Specialties and DragonFire also produce doors for the Can-Am Maverick.
 The build quality is equally as exceptional for each Can-Am model, and the fit and finish of both door brands is undeniably superior.
 Again, though, the differing factor is price.
 So if you’re on a budget, you’ll be more than happy with Can-Am Maverick doors by Dirt Specialties.